matteofiorini92/LittleFlowers-Spa/README.md

 # LittleFlowers SPA

-LittleFlowers is a SPA that offers a multitude of services, treatements and facilities.
+LittleFlowers is a SPA that offers a multitude of services, treatments and facilities.

 # Table Of Contents